unyii2/yii2-imap/README.md

 yii2 Imap
 ==========
-This library can be used to read mails from IMAP server using PHP and Yii2.
+This library is a fork of https://github.com/yiioverflow/yii2-imap

 Installation by composer
 ------------